denoland/dotland/public/posts/deno_in_2020.md

 [`rusty_v8`](https://github.com/denoland/rusty_v8) is a Rust crate that provides Rust API for V8 engine.
 By December `rusty_v8` had all required bindings to replace `libdeno`.
 The effort started at the end of 2019, where the first parts of `libdeno` were rewritten using `rusty_v8`.
-Thanks to a lot of tests in the Deno codebase we were confident moving forward and wrapped up the effort in a fortnight. `libdeno` was completely removed in release 0.29.0 and since then `rusty_v8` has undergone major refactors to type safety of the bindings.
+Thanks to the growing test coverage in the Deno codebase we were confident moving forward and wrapped up the effort in a fortnight. `libdeno` was completely removed in release 0.29.0 and since then `rusty_v8` has undergone major refactors to type safety of the bindings.

 **Releases that month:**